-When it comes to your dental health, there are no home remedies that actually help you cure chronic conditions.
-In the case of jaw pain, for instance, the discomfort typically results from an issue with the alignment of your jaw and/or teeth, or a discrepancy with your jaw joints and muscles.
+When it comes to your dental health, there are no home remedies that actually offer relief of your chronic jaw pain.
+In the case of jaw pain and chronic headaches, the discomfort typically results from an issue with the alignment of your jaw and/or teeth, or a discrepancy with your jaw joints and muscles.
 Fortunately, some people may be able to find temporary relief for chronic jaw pain with these few tips.
 However, that pain is likely to come back soon, and stronger, if you don’t seek a professional jaw assessment and treatment (if necessary) from your dentist.

 - Try to relax your jaw muscles – Jaw pain is often the result of stress, which can manifest itself as constant tension in your jaw muscles.
 Try to relax them by gently massaging the muscles on both sides, or by applying a heating pad to each alternatively.
 As the muscles loosen, your jaw pain should temporarily subside.

 - Stop chewing on things that aren’t food – Learn the foods that make TMJ worse.
 If you have a habit of biting on pens or pencils or anything else as you think, or as a nervous tic, then stop.
 Chewing on things that aren’t food only taxes your jaw muscles, causing them to become exhausted.
 You will find no relief for your jaw pain.

 - Try an OTC pain reliever – For severe pain, you may try an over-the-counter pain reliever, such as Tylenol or Aspirin, to take the edge off of it.
 However, if your pain has become severe, then it may be even more imperative that you schedule a consultation with your dentist as soon as possible.